Murder of Kimberly Cates: Sentencing

+Effect

 The murder led to the New Hampshire legislature expanding the crimes punishable by the death penalty to include murder during a home invasion.
-The state later repealed the penalty on May 30, 2019, after state senators overrode a veto by Governor Chris Sununu.
-Prisoners who were convicted of capital murders committed before that date did not have their sentences commuted to life in prison, as the abolishment was not retroactive.
+On May 30, 2019, the state repealed the death penalty, after state senators overrode a veto by Governor Chris Sununu.
+Prisoners who had been convicted of capital murders committed before that date did not have their sentences commuted to life in prison, as the repeal was not retroactive.